WhalerDAO/tree-contracts/README.md

 The charity TREEs generated during rebases will be sent to an Aragon DAO that uses [Conviction Voting](https://medium.com/giveth/conviction-voting-a-novel-continuous-decision-making-alternative-to-governance-aa746cfb9475) to make decisions on which charities to fund and how much to fund.
 TREE will be used as the governance token.

 The Aragon DAO will also have regular 1-token-1-vote voting for changing the system parameters of TREE (e.g. the weights for distributing minted TREEs), which should be used far less frequently.

+The DAO will be deployed on IDChain (a fork of xDAI).
+During rebases, the charity funds will be sent directly from the mainnet TREE contracts to the DAO using the [Arbitrary Message Bridge (AMB)](https://docs.tokenbridge.net/amb-bridge/about-amb-bridge).
+The DAO can also call admin functions in the TREE contracts directly through the AMB.

 ## Local development